bitwes/GodotEditorHandles/README.md

 # SUPER VERY IMPORTANT CRITICAL DISCLAIMER
 Once you have made your `@export` and you have used your scene in another scene, DO NOT RENAME the exported variable or you will LOSE ALL SETTINGS IN ALL YOUR INSTANCES.

 I suggest that you name all your exported `EditorHandles` the same thing (I've been using `editor_handles`).
 You can only have one ([right now](https://github.com/bitwes/GodotEditorHandles/issues/19)) per node, so you don't have to differentiate between multiples on the same object.
-Naming them the same everywhere will make it easy to understand what they are and may aleviate the urge to make their names more descriptive.
-Think of the `EditorHandles` as a section of properties like the properties in the `Transform` or `Visibility` section of a Node.
+Naming them the same everywhere will make it easy to understand what they are and may alleviate the urge to make their names more descriptive.
+Think of the `EditorHandles` as a section of properties; like the properties in the `Transform` or `Visibility` section of a Node.

 # VERY IMPORTANT DISCLAIMER
 If you are upgrading, make sure to BACKUP your project BEFORE you install the new version.
 There is a chance that upgrading could lose all your settings, making all your objects the wrong size.

+You should also restart the editor if you update through the Asset Library.

 ## LESS IMPORTANT DISCLAIMER